Mimi's Organic Eats » Recipes » Brownies & Bars

 Instructions

-- Transfer to the prepared baking pan and spread evenly.
-Add the remaining coconut on top.
+- Transfer to the prepared baking pan and spread it out evenly.
+Top with the additional wide flake coconut for the topping.

 Video